gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine wrinkled her nose at the smell.
 "You have stuff just for that?"

-The bookster shrugged.
-"Actually, it's for cows' udders in winter."
+The corner of the bookster's mouth quirked.
+"Actually," he confessed, "It's for keeping cows' udders soft in winter."

 "Oh."
-Erileine digested that.
-She looked around.
+Erileine digested that as she looked around.
 "So how many places like this do you have?"

 "In Forecastle?"
 Razi turned his hands palms-up.
 "Just the two you